entekadesign/kobold-alarm-clock-card/README.md

 ## Features:

+- **Multi-alarm clock**
     - Set a schedule of alarm times, one for each day of the week
+    - Set an unscheduled alarm time easily while scheduled alarm remains enabled
+- **Integration with Home Assistant**
     - Set one or more HA entities to be triggered by alarm
     - Set one or more additional HA entities to activate X minutes before or after alarm
     - Add other HA cards to be displayed or hidden when screen tapped
-- Set an unscheduled alarm time easily while scheduled alarm remains enabled
+- **Customize appearance and preferences**
     - Set 12-hour or 24-hour time display format
     - Set time display font to system or any of three presets
     - Set duration of snooze (before alarm becomes active again)
     - Set duration of triggered alarm (before it becomes inactive)
-- *Optional enhanced reliability*
+- **Optional enhanced reliability**
     - Improve reliability by setting HA entities to ping connection and to sound local alarm

 ```yaml